 It is important to specify that we are only dealing here with the implications of a lack of approval for a vehicle that meets all the criteria of a Motorhome!

-Note also that some insurances cover the vehicle according to the use the insured makes of it and not only based on the registration certificate.
+Note also that some insurances cover the vehicle based on the use the insured makes of it and not only on the basis of the registration document.
 Contact your insurer to learn more about these terms.

 Some insurances cover the vehicle based on its use, which can be a solution to be properly insured!

 Presenting a converted van without VASP approval, or with an incorrect mention (such as VASP ambulance), while it is configured as a Motorhome, will systematically result in rejection.
 This is certain.
-Even if you find a lenient technical inspection center, you expose yourself to considerable risks regarding your insurance.
+Even if you find a lenient technical inspection center, you expose yourself to significant risks with your insurance.

 Is VASP approval mandatory for a van?